Skip to content

 Incoming residents are provided with both a general institutional and department-specific orientation program.
 The institutional orientation provides an overview of the graduate medical education office, employment requirements, HR benefits and integrated hospital systems (IT, imaging).

-The departmental orientation comprises two to three days.
-Topics include residency structure, curriculum requirements, professional billing and documentation.
-Simulation is done, including pelvic exams, vaginal delivery, suturing and fetal monitoring strips.
+Departmental orientation comprises two to three days. topics includes residency structure, curriculum requirements, professional billing and documentation, program policies, forms and schedules, and computer software systems used during residency.
+Simulation is done practiced, including pelvic exams, vaginal delivery, suturing and interpreting fetal monitoring strips.
 Tours of the inpatient and outpatient settings are included.
-Incoming residents will also spend time learning a.m. and p.m. rounds and signouts.
+Incoming residents will also spend time learning the process of a.m. and p.m. rounds and signouts.

-All interns also participate in the ALSO Course (Advanced Life Support in Obstetrics).
-This is done in conjunction with the Family and Community Medicine Residency (Hershey, Pa.) and occurs in the early days of June.
+All interns, as part of the orientation process, participate in the ALSO Course (Advanced Life Support in Obstetrics).
+This is done in conjunction with the Family and Community Medicine Residency (Hershey, Pa.) and occurs during June orientation activities.

 PGY-1 Rotations Expand answer